 Going green?
 Here’s an all-natural alternative you can do by yourself.
 Add two tablespoons of lemon juice, one tablespoon sugar, and a quarter tablespoon of bleach in a quart of warm water.
 Similarly, if you don’t have a real lemon, lemon-lime sodas can also do the job, but not the diet variants, as they don’t have sufficient sugar but excessive acid, which is not advisable for cut flowers.

-For the water, here’s a rule of thumb: plain, lukewarm water is generally good for almost all flowers, but go for the cold if it’s a bulb flower, such as tulips, daffodils, calla lilies, and hyacinths.
-Don’t put your flowers anywhere near windows that get too much sun, heaters, fireplaces, stoves, or television sets.
+Don’t put your floral arrangements anywhere near windows that get too much sun, heaters, fireplaces, stoves, or television sets.
 Moving them to the coolest place in your home at night is also effective.

 Always change the water and wash your vase as much as possible daily, but it’s a busy week, every two days will do.
 Of course, don’t forget to add in the flower food again.
 A little mist of water on the petals and leaves using a spray bottle every now and then won’t hurt as well.
 Pluck out wilted leaves or petals whenever you see one and give stems a fresh angled cut whenever possible.

 Orchid Republic is an upscale floral boutique that offers same-day flower delivery in Los Angeles, Orange County, and Santa Monica.
 We have an extensive selection of premium orchids and floral arrangements that make elegant centerpieces for your home and swoon-worthy gifts for birthdays, wedding anniversaries, and other special occasions.